Non-Abelian braiding of graph vertices in a superconducting processor

 In order to be braided and fused by unitary operations, the D3Vs must be moved.
-While the structure of the stabilizer graph is usually considered to be static, it was shown in Ref.\cite{Yuri} that the D3Vs can in fact be moved - thus deforming the stabilizer graph - using local two-qubit Clifford gates.
+While the structure of the stabilizer graph is usually considered to be static, it was predicted by Bombin that the dislocations in the surface code would exhibit projective non-Abelian Ising statistics if braided\cite{Bombin2010}.
+Here, we will employ a specific protocol recently proposed by Lensky \textit{et al.}\cite{Yuri} for deforming the stabilizer graph (and thus moving the anyons) using local two-qubit Clifford gates.
 To shift a D3V from vertex $u$ to $v$, an edge must be disconnected from $v$ and reconnected to $u$.
 This can be achieved via the gate unitary $\exp\left(\frac{\pi}{8} [\hat{S}'_{p},\hat{S}_p]\right)$, where $\hat{S}_p$ is the original stabilizer containing the edge and $u$, and $\hat{S}'_p$ is the new stabilizer that emerges after moving the edge\cite{Yuri}.
 In cases where the D3V is shifted between two connected vertices, the unitary simplifies to the form $U_{\pm}(\hat{\tau}_{u}\hat{\tau}_{v})\equiv\exp\left(\pm i\frac{\pi}{4} \hat{\tau}_{u}\hat{\tau}_{v}\right)$, where $\hat{\tau}_{u}$ and $\hat{\tau}_{v}$ are Pauli operators acting on vertices $u$ and $v$.
-We experimentally realize this unitary through a CZ-gate and single-qubit rotations (median errors of $7.3\times 10^{-3}$ and $1.3\times 10^{-3}$, respectively; see Supplementary materials).
+We experimentally realize this unitary through a CZ-gate and single-qubit rotations (median errors of $7.3\times 10^{-3}$ and $1.3\times 10^{-3}$, respectively; see Methods).